Margaret Perrow, Program Chair

 Students who would like to teach English at the middle school or high school level in Oregon public schools must complete a bachelor’s degree in English before applying for admission to the Master of Arts in Teaching (MAT) program at SOU.
 Interested students should consult the program chair for an appropriate advisor and the School of Education regarding admission requirements for the MAT program.

 Students must prepare in advance to increase their chances of acceptance into this competitive program.
-Practica, internships, and volunteer experiences working with children in the public schools prior to application to the MAT program are required.
+Practicums, internships, and volunteer experiences working with children in the public schools prior to application to the MAT program are required.

 Upper Division Courses

 Before enrolling in 300-level English courses, English majors must complete two lower division ENG courses and USEM 103 (or equivalent) as described in Program Requirements.
 ENG 301 (with a grade of C- or better) is a prerequisite for 400-level literature courses.
 Exceptions require instructor permission.

 A combined maximum of 8 credit hours of ENG 405, 407 and 409 may be applied to the major.
 Graduate students registering for 500-level courses require the stated prerequisites, their equivalents, or instructor permission.